What is enrichment?

 Injury to Animals

-• Over-Exertion: Physical enrichment, such as exercise equipment or play activities, can lead to over-exertion, particularly in animals with underlying health issues, elderly animals, or those not used to high levels of activity.
+- Over-Exertion: Physical enrichment, such as exercise equipment or play activities, can lead to over-exertion, particularly in animals with underlying health issues, elderly animals, or those not used to high activity levels.

 Increased Stress or Anxiety

-• Fear or Startling: Some enrichment items may frighten animals, especially those that are novel, noisy, or unpredictable.
-For instance, certain animals may become fearful of a new toy with bright colours or loud sounds.
+- Fear or Startling: Some enrichment items may frighten animals, especially those that are novel, noisy, or unpredictable.
+For instance, certain animals may fear a new toy with bright colours or loud sounds.

 Aggression or Conflict Between Animals